jonathantelfer/nifi-neo4j/README.md

 #### Setup & Usage

 1. Either build from source or download the latest release
-2. Put the .nar files in the nifi lib directory
+2. Put the .nar files in the nifi lib directory, and remove any old versions
 3. Start (or restart) NiFi
 4. Create, configure and start a Neo4j Bolt Session Pool service (controller service menu)
 5. Create and configure a cypher processor in your flow